 Vegetarian, pescatarian, vegan, low-calorie, low-carb, high-protein

 Automated chatbot, email, phone

 Live chat, automated chatbot, email, phone

-HelloFresh stands out for me, for a number of reasons.
-Its healthy, balanced menu boasts tons of variety in terms of ingredients and complexity of the dishes, it offers excellent customer service, and I love how easy it is to involve the whole family in cooking every night thanks to the colourful and easy-to-follow recipe cards.
-This is a service that regularly makes our list of the top 10 meal delivery services, too, and it’s easy to see why.
+I really like HelloFresh for several reasons.
+It has a healthy menu with lots of different ingredients and dish types.
+It has great customer service, and I love how easy it is to get the whole family cooking every night with the colorful and easy-to-follow recipe cards.
+This service often makes our top 10 meal delivery services list, and it's easy to see why.

-On the other hand, Dinnerly is a fantastic choice for those on a tight budget or who prefer simpler recipes.
-With its affordable pricing, customizable menu, and no-frills approach to meals, Dinnerly allows you to enjoy the convenience of meal kits without straining your finances.
+Conversely, Dinnerly is an excellent choice for those on a strict budget or who prefer simpler recipes.
+Its affordable prices, customizable menu, and straightforward approach to meals allow you to take advantage of the convenience of meal kits without stretching your budget.

 Dinnerly is a cheaper alternative to HelloFresh.
-It offers meals from as low as $2.12 per serving, making it one of the most affordable meal kit delivery services on the market.
-Despite the low price point, Dinnerly still provides fresh, high-quality ingredients and simple yet tasty recipes.
+It offers meals starting as low as $2.12 per serving, making it one of the most affordable meal kit delivery services out there.
+Despite the low price, Dinnerly still offers fresh, high-quality ingredients and simple yet delicious recipes.

 Both Dinnerly and HelloFresh offer easy-to-prepare meals.
 Dinnerly promises meals ready in just “5 simple steps” but – in reality – the recipes often feature more actions than that.
 The recipes do have fewer ingredients though, which may appeal to some.
 Look out for tags such as No Chop!
 One Pot Meal, and more.
 Dinnerly also offers some prepared meals.